CHS-CS50/2019/index.md

 title: false
 ---

-# Hello, world!
+# Hello, students!

-This is CS50 AP, Harvard University's introduction to the intellectual enterprises of computer science and the art of programming for students in high school, which satisfies the College Board's new AP CS Principles curriculum framework.
+This is CS50, Clayton High School's introduction to computer science and the art of programming for students.

 <iframe src="https://www.youtube.com/embed/tZxLMIk_SaY?playlist=GAB6Gm7pTTA"></iframe>